Martin Kosleck: Television

 In 1970, Kosleck played (Gestapo) General Mueller in the television comedy Hogan's Heroes, episode: "The Gestapo Takeover".
 He suffered from a heart attack in the 1970s, and thereafter worked only occasionally, mostly in television.
 During this time, he appeared in Love, American Style; Banacek; and Sanford and Son.
 In 1980, he appeared in his last film, The Man with Bogart's Face.

+Art

 Aside from acting, Kosleck was an accomplished painter who supported himself through his work as a portrait artist while waiting for a movie role.
 An impressionist-style portrait-painter, he painted both Bette Davis and Marlene Dietrich.